Shared Metadata for Data-Centric Materials Science: Conclusions and Outlook

 In particular, we emphasize the importance of developing a hierarchical and modular metadata schema in order to represent the complexity of materials science data and allow for access, reproduction, and repurposing of data, from single-structure calculations to complex workflows.
 Furthermore, the modularity of the schema enables its extensibility, which is vital for the long-term maintenance of the metadata infrastructure.

 As an example, we presented the current status of the \mbox{NOMAD} metadata schema, which was designed to comply with the FAIR principles.
 By means of existing parsers that map a growing set of atomistic-simulation code packages into the hierarchical, modular \mbox{NOMAD} metadata schema, the \mbox{NOMAD} infrastructure already provides the community with a FAIR storage of materials science data.
 The challenges of fully covering the ground-state electronic calculations, and extending the schema to excited states, dynamical simulations, and complex workflows were examined in detail.
 By means of a community effort, all aspects of the different subfields, and all the practical details of each specific implementation can be mapped on the \mbox{NOMAD} metadata schema.
 Finally, we discussed the challenges of the {\em FAIRification} of experimental materials-science metadata and the creation of ontologies for materials science.
-Ontologies will unlock the {\em interoperability} of the FAIR data by enabling the access and reuse of data across materials-science areas, but also outside materials science.
+Ontologies will unlock the {\em interoperability} of the FAIR data by enabling the access and reuse of data across materials-science areas, but also outside materials science.\\ As a perspective, probably the biggest benefit of meeting the interoperability challenge will be to allow for routine comparisons between computational evaluations and experimental observations.
+In fact, it is not trivial to associate a given computed quantity, derived through a given theoretical modelling, to an experimentally measured quantity.
+This association requires the judgment of a domain expert and a full characterization of both compared quantities.
+This is where a formalized ontology, applied to FAIR data in materials science, could automatize the process.